 In addition, I have enjoyed a double decaf expresso at Caffè Vergnano and a tasty cappuccino with soy milk at the Gran Bar Lavazza.
 I also had incredible wild berry sorbeto (sorbet) at Il Gelato.

-As for La Pasticceria, I was very surprised to find 13 gluten free desserts!
+As for La Pasticceria, I was very surprised to find lots of gluten free desserts!
 I then learned that the wife of Eataly’s Executive Pastry Chef, Luca Montersino, has celiac disease.
 So, under his pastry line, Golosi di Salute, Luca serves up health-conscious and allergen friendly treats ranging from traditional cakes and chocolate to gluten free cookies and jams sweetened only with grape sugar.
 These treats are just beautiful and delicious so look for more details in my upcoming post dedicated to La Pasticceria!

 Complimenting my experiences in the restaurants, caffès and takeaways, I have also enjoyed incredible farm grown meats, super fresh vegetables and authentic Italian products.
 I even found the dairy free dark chocolate originals from Leone that I used to buy when living in Torino as well as great gluten free pasta from Garofalo made from rice, corn and quinoa.
 Remember when you see the words – senza glutine – that means without gluten in Italian!